nordskova/mlzoom_cap2_proj/README.md

 1. **Data collection.** Since we have not found a suitable existing dataset, we had to create one.
 This was done by scraping Google Images and manual cleaning.
 The result is provided as a Kaggle dataset [here](https://www.kaggle.com/datasets/nordskova/penguin-species-photos/).
 2. **Data augmentation and preprocessing.** Since after scraping we ended up with highly unbalanced classes, we augment each class to have 300 images in total by applying random rotations, flips and crops.
 Then we split the data into train and validation parts, rescale the images and turn them into tensors suitable for training of Pytorch models.

-3. Next we fine-tune several pre-trained models: Resnet50, MobileNet V2 and Resnet101. **Resnet50** Adding custom classification layers on top, freezing other layers and training for 100 epochs with Cross Entropy as loss function and Adam optimizer with learning rate 0.0001.
-The resulting F1-score is **0.95**.
+3. Next we fine-tune several pre-trained models: Resnet50, MobileNet V2 and Resnet101. **Resnet50**: Adding custom classification layers on top, freezing other layers and training for 100 epochs with Cross Entropy as loss function and Adam optimizer with learning rate 0.0001.
+The resulting F1-score is **0.83**.
 4. **MobileNet v2**.
 We try two different variations: training the model as is for 30 epochs, using the same loss function and optimizer as for Resnet50, and adding custom classification layers on top instead of the last layer and training the model for 80 epochs with Negative Log Likelihood loss as loss function.
 In the first case the F1-score was **0.88**.
-In the second case it was
+In the second case it was **0.85**.
 5. **Resnet101**.
 Adding one fully connected layer, training for 60 epochs with Cross Entropy loss and SGD optimizer with momentum.
 The resulting F1-score was **0.84**.

-The best model (MobileNet V2) was saved (see **mobnet_model.pth** in the directory).
+The best model (MobileNet V2, first try) was saved (see **mobnet_model.pth** in the directory).

 *All these steps are contained in the notebook* **peng_project_notebook.ipynb**.
 If your browser does not render the notebook in GitHub, you can download the file and open it locally or use [nbviewer](https://nbviewer.org/).